The Doe Boy

 Several years ago, I remember reading the following: “We’re not human beings having an occasional spiritual experience; we’re spiritual beings having occasional human experiences.”
 I actually scoffed at the idea; but such only revealed my own lack of understanding.
 Could this explain why ancient Grecians inscribed “Know Thyself” on the frontispiece of the Temple of Apollo in Delphi?
 Yes, most certainly.

 To have any experience–of a world, a cup of coffee, or our body-mind–awareness must be present.
-How else could we ever know anything?
+How else could anything be known?
 The linchpin of our Being is Awareness.
 We are That in which the body and the mind appear.
 Yes, the body dies; but we never were what appeared.
 We are That which can’t be known via the senses.
 Buddha referred to It as emptiness.
 This dramatic change in the way of interpreting reality is often referred to as The Shift.

 The body-mind arises out of Consciousness.
 Through misidentification (which is still being preached by those who believe in a materialist model of the world), we–Spirit–are relentlessly conditioned to believe that we are nothing more than name and form.
 We are so much more!
 We are Awareness, having an apparently human experience.
 It’s impossible to be separated from That which we actually are.
 It’s why Sri Nisargadatta Maharaj stated: